jainamtated-11/WBG_CourseWork/README.md

-# Standard Cell Design Project – SKY130

-## 📌 Project Overview
-This repository documents my ongoing work on **CMOS standard cell design using the SKY130 (130nm) PDK**.
-The objective of this project is to understand and implement the complete standard cell design flow from schematic to layout-level verification.

----

-## ✅ Work Completed

-- Transistor-level design of:
-  - CMOS Inverter (INV)
-  - 2-Input NAND Gate
-  - 2-Input NOR Gate
-- SPICE simulation using NGSPICE
-- Physical layout design using Magic
-- Design Rule Check (DRC) verification
-- Parasitic extraction from layout
-- Switch-level functional verification using IRSIM

-This work demonstrates understanding of:
-- Pull-up and Pull-down network design
-- CMOS logic implementation
-- Layout design rules (130nm)
-- Basic ASIC standard cell development flow

----

-## 🔄 Current Focus

-- Layout optimization and area improvement
-- Propagation delay analysis
-- Power estimation fundamentals
-- Preparing for integration into larger digital design flows

----

-## 🗓 Estimated Completion

-**May 2026**

----

-## 🎯 Long-Term Goal

-The long-term objective of this project is to transition from CMOS standard cell design to **GaN-based circuit drivers**, focusing on high-speed and high-power device applications.

----

-## 📈 Project Status

-🟢 Ongoing – Continuous updates and improvements will be pushed to this repository.
+Standard Cell Design
+📌 Project Summary

+This repository captures my hands-on exploration of CMOS standard cell development with the SKY130 (130nm) Process Design Kit.

+The primary aim is to gain practical experience with the full custom standard cell workflow — starting from transistor-level schematics and progressing through layout implementation and post-layout verification.

+✅ Progress So Far

+So far, I have designed and validated the following basic logic cells at the transistor level:

+CMOS Inverter (INV)

+2-Input NAND Gate

+2-Input NOR Gate

+The completed work includes:

+SPICE-based circuit simulation using NGSPICE

+Layout creation in Magic

+Design Rule Check (DRC) validation

+Parasitic extraction from the layout

+Switch-level functionality verification with IRSIM

+Through this process, I have developed practical understanding of:

+Pull-up and pull-down network construction

+CMOS logic gate realization

+130nm layout constraints and design rules

+Fundamentals of ASIC-oriented standard cell design

+🔄 Current Areas of Work

+At this stage, I am focusing on:

+Improving layout efficiency and minimizing cell area

+Analyzing propagation delay characteristics

+Understanding basic power estimation techniques

+Preparing these cells for integration into larger digital design environments

+🗓 Target Completion

+Expected completion: May 2026

+🎯 Future Direction

+The broader vision behind this work is to build a strong foundation in CMOS standard cell design and later extend that knowledge toward GaN-based driver circuits, particularly for high-speed and high-power applications.

+📈 Current Status

+🟢 Active Project — The repository will continue to evolve with incremental improvements and deeper analysis.